xiaosu-zhu/McQuic/README.md

 git clone https://github.com/NVIDIA/apex && cd apex
 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
-More information such as building toolchains, please refer to [their repository](https://github.com/NVIDIA/apex).
+For more information such as building toolchains, please refer to [their repository](https://github.com/NVIDIA/apex).

-# Develop, Contribute, or Train a New Model
+# Train a New Model
-It will be very nice if you want to check your new ideas, add new functions, or train new models 😊.
-You need to install `mcquic` by [**Docker**](#docker-recommended) or [**manually (with optional step)**](#install-manually-for-dev).
 To train models, here are minimal and recommend system requirements.

 ## Requirements
 * Minimal